GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 1.4.
 Types of animations in GMT
 ================================

-In GMT, animations can generally be categorized by their complexity:
+For the purposes of this tutorial, I define two types of animations that can be made based on their complexity:

 #. **Moving objects** (e.g., Earth spinning), created using the :gmt-module:`movie` module.
 #. **Appearing Objects** (e.g., earthquakes), created using both the :gmt-module:`movie` and :gmt-module:`events` modules.